khalid8899/cypressAutomation_test/README.md

  1)Set NODE_HOME Environment  variable.
 Go to Advanced system setting ->Environment variables Click on new under system variables and set variable name as "NODE_HOME" and value to "C:\Program Files\nodejs" click on ok

- 2)Extract the project from git and open in vs code
+ 2)Download or clone the project from GitHub link(https://github.com/khalid8899/cypressAutomation_test.git) and open in vs code

  3)Run command npm install cypress in the cloned folder(cypressAutomation_test-master)